jeremytammik/tbc/a/1967_addins.md

 There's more to come as well.
 Thank you!

-Francisco covers the complete ecosystem including
+Francisco covers the complete add-in ecosystem including:

 - Git code repository
-- A .NET Framework solution containing multiple projects
+- A .NET framework solution containing multiple projects
 - NuGet dependencies
-- Post-build events for debugging releasing
+- Post-build events for debugging and releasing
 - A configuration file to manage settings and environment variables outside the main logic
 - CI/CD pipelines leveraging GitHub Actions